Choosing the Best MBA Delivery Option

 A one-year MBA may be right for you if:

-Long the norm in Europe, Find MBA says that accelerated MBA programs have grown in popularity stateside over the past several years.
-This format is best suited for those who want to continue working in the same industry but would like to deepen their knowledge and skills in specific areas in order to move into a higher position.
+Long the norm in Europe, accelerated MBA programs have grown in popularity stateside over the past several years.
+This format is best suited for those who want to continue working in the same industry but want to deepen their knowledge and skills in specific areas to move into a higher position.

 Recruiters show no real preference for the two-year over the one-year program.
 Therefore, the decision often boils down to whether candidates are career accelerators or career changers.

-This degree is time consuming and requires intense focus.
+A one-year program is time-consuming and requires intense focus.
 Therefore, applicants must come onto the scene with a strong background in business fundamentals.
 Many programs show a definite preference for those with an undergraduate business degree.

 This MBA delivery option is both a time and money saver.
 It often provides a faster return on investment as participants endure only one year of lost income.
 While the accelerated MBA option doesn’t allow for internships, students return to the workforce after 12 months.